-It is not just the museum’s exhibits and artefacts that are magnificent but also the interior of the museum itself.
+It is not just the museum’s exhibits and treasures that are magnificent but also the interior of the museum itself.
 This is a very grand place with many refurbished areas that are stunning in terms of design.
-This includes a beautiful four-metre table fountain that is nestled amid seven newer galleries in the museum.
+This includes a beautiful four-meter table fountain that is nestled amid seven newer galleries in the museum.

 Learn about some of the best British fashion designers HERE

 This hugely popular museum opened its doors in the mid-1700s.
 In fact, this was the first national museum in the world to open to members of the public.